perkerperk/PDFmerger/README.md

 PDF Conversion: Change your default printer to a virtual printer -- Microsoft print to PDF.
 Press enter after you save a file to a PDF to continue.

-'How to use: select your document(s) and click okay
+How to use: select your document(s) and click okay